matwerner/resume_parser/README.md

 ### Datasets

-Our anonymized version of our dataset can be downloaded [here](https://www.dropbox.com/s/px2iud43z3an6lk/page_template_dataset.zip?dl=0).
+The anonymized version of our dataset can be downloaded [here](https://www.dropbox.com/s/px2iud43z3an6lk/page_template_dataset.zip?dl=0).

 Unzip the compressed file under the `resources/layout` folder.